Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version)

 The simple rule only compares sample means, not taking any statistical considerations into account.
 In \Cref{fig:rule:pareto-simple}, the confidence boxes for $\sigma$ and $\varsigma$ overlap, so with the confidence level used, we cannot exclude that $\sigma$ is in fact the better strategy.
-A more ``precise'' rule may decide to perform a probabilistic analysis and reject $\sigma$ if it is ``far enough'' from the witness $\varsigma$, where ``far enough'' means that the inequalities of \Cref{def:rule-simple} hold with a sufficiently large probability, as visualised in \Cref{fig:overlapping-normal-pdf}.
+A more ``precise'' rule may decide to perform a probabilistic analysis and reject $\sigma$ if it is ``far enough'' from the witness $\varsigma$, where ``far enough'' means that the inequalities of \Cref{def:rule-simple} hold with sufficient probability.
 To simplify the process, we only consider CIs to define the criteria for rejection, not the full sample distributions, using the precisions of the CIs to establish ``safe'' distances.

-\Cref{fig:all-rules} sketches all the different criteria that we consider based on the sample means (dots) and confidence boxes for $\sigma$ and witness~$\varsigma$. \Cref{fig:all-rules:simple} shows the application of the simple rule.
-The double-ended arrows indicate the exclusion criteria.
+\Cref{fig:all-rules} sketches all criteria we consider based on the sample means (dots) and confidence boxes for $\sigma$ and witness~$\varsigma$; the double-ended arrows indicate the exclusion rules.
 Following the simple rule, all situations in \Cref{fig:all-rules} exclude $\sigma$ as a consequence of the presence of $\varsigma$.
-The more precise rules are formally defined as follows for maximising objectives, with the criterion for a minimising objective being the same with $+$ and $-$ as well as $\leq$ and $\geq$ switched:
+The more precise rules are defined as follows for maximising objectives; the criterion when minimising is the same with $+$ and $-$ as well as $\leq$ and $\geq$ switched: